Financing Policies for International Students

 An international student’s family contribution is determined when she first applies to the College.
 The family contribution is based on an assessment of the family’s income and asset information and verified with additional documentation such as certified letters from parents’ employers and bank statements.
 The family contribution is the sum the family is expected to contribute towards the billed costs for tuition, room, board and the SGA (Activities) fee.
 (Note: The cost of the annual health insurance is in addition to the family contribution.)
 The same family contribution will be required each year until graduation.
 Per College policy, requests for reconsideration of the family contribution cannot be considered, regardless of changes in individual circumstances.

 The Financial Aid Package

-After a review of the financial aid application, if it is determined that the family contribution cannot support the full cost of the education, the student will have eligibility for need-based financial aid.
+After a review of the financial aid application, if it is determined that the family contribution cannot support the full cost of the education, the student will be eligible for financial aid.
 Students whose family contribution is determined to be higher than the cost of of the education will not be eligible for financial aid.
-A typical financial aid award consists of a fixed-interest student loan, a campus job, and grant aid.
-Due to college financial aid policies, some awards may not include all three types every year.
+A typical financial aid package consists of a fixed-interest student loan, a campus job, and grant aid.
+Due to college financial aid policies, some financial aid packages may not include all three types every year.
 However, as tuition and other educational costs increase in subsequent years, additional types of aid may be used to fill the institutional financial aid eligibility.
 A student will be notified of her financial aid eligibility with her admission decision.

 Grant aid, which does not have to be repaid, is drawn from College funds.
 Students should note that, according to U.S. tax regulations, any portion of a grant that covers all or part of residence hall and meal costs may be taxable and may also be subject to tax withholding charged to the student’s Mount Holyoke College bill.
 (Any portion of a grant covering tuition is not taxable.)